ai/size-limit/README.md

 - `@size-limit/esbuild-why` add reports for `esbuild` plugin about your library is of this size to show the cost of all your dependencies.
+- `@size-limit/rolldown` is like `esbuild` plugin, but uses `rolldown`.
+  It does not bundle CSS.
+- `@size-limit/rolldown-why` add reports for `rolldown` plugin about your library is of this size to show the cost of all your dependencies.
 - `@size-limit/time` uses headless Chrome to track time to execute JS.

 Plugin presets: